Claudico: History

 Claudico was designed by Carnegie Mellon professor Tuomas Sandholm and his graduate students.
 The name means "I limp" in Latin, a reference to limping into a hand without raising—a strategy the bot employs often.
 Rather than have a professional poker player attempt to explain his strategy to the programming team, Sandholm had the computer attempt to devise the best strategy on its own.
 The task was so complicated that it required a Pittsburgh Supercomputing Center Blacklight supercomputer with 16 terabytes of RAM to complete.

 In explaining his motivation for designing the bot, Sandholm said, "Poker is now a benchmark for artificial intelligence research, just as chess once was.
-It's a game of exceeding complexity that requires a machine to make decisions based on incomplete and often misleading information, thanks to bluffing, slow play and other decoys".
+It's a game of exceeding complexity that requires a machine to make decisions based on imperfect and often misleading information, thanks to bluffing, slow play and other decoys".

 Originally called Tartanian, a version of the program won a July 2014 tournament against other computer programs.

 The improved successor of Claudico is called Libratus.
 Like Claudico, Libratus is designed to compete against top human players.